Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Introduction

-Additional influences of the complete stress state on the damage evolution are often not considered, though, for instance those accounting for anisotropic behavior.
+Among the variety of microscopic and macroscopic influences, stress triaxiality and Lode angle parameter hence contribute significantly to damage evolution~\cite{zhang_numerical_2001,gao_modeling_2006,kiran_triaxiality_2014,cadet_ductile_2021}.
+Despite their usefulness, though, it is well known that they are not sufficient -- for instance, due to additional influences such as anisotropic behavior.
 Moreover, the stress invariants stress triaxiality and Lode angle parameter often change in time for complex load paths.
-Therefore, such load paths -- as occuring in forming processes~\cite{hering_damage-induced_2020,gitschel_controlling_2023} -- require an extended description.
+Therefore, such load paths -- as occurring in forming processes~\cite{hering_damage-induced_2020,gitschel_controlling_2023} -- require an extended description.

-The present work thus analyzes the limits of simplified isotropic damage characterizations such as that by Eqs.~\eqref{Eq:stress_invariants}--\eqref{Eq:eq_pl_strain} and identifies suitable and unsuitable load conditions.
-It uses numerical models for this purpose, which we understand as one major scientific instrument next to experimental investigations.
-While experimental data will clearly be needed for a final confirmation of the modeling predictions, the present numerical approach benefits from the possibility of broadband parameter studies.
-This numerical investigation shall thus systematically disclose the missing relationships and guide future experimental exploration.
+Although isotropic damage approximations are well established, their limits remain to be fully explored and understood in terms of their impact on engineering processes.
+The present work thus quantitatively and comprehensively analyzes the limits of simplified isotropic damage characterizations such as the triple triaxiality, Lode angle and equivalent plastic strain in Eqs.~\eqref{Eq:stress_invariants}--\eqref{Eq:eq_pl_strain} -- for the first time also quantitatively based on optimization algorithms.
+It uses numerical models for this purpose, which we understand as one major scientific instrument that can guide selected experimental investigations.
+The numerical framework is calibrated with data from case-hardened steel 16MnCrS5.
+The present numerical approach provides the benefit of allowing broadband parameter studies.
+This numerical investigation shall thus systematically disclose the missing relationships and guide future experimental exploration and validation.
 The leading property of interest is ductile damage evolution in the context of continuum damage mechanics.

-The key highlights are: \begin{itemize} \item The frequently applied recommendation "the lower the stress triaxiality, the lower the damage accumulation" is shown to be generally invalid for complex load paths. \item Such load paths are identified and discussed by means of computational optimization. \item An extended characterization of damage by the triple of stress triaxiality, Lode (angle) parameter and equivalent plastic strain, as employed in the concept of fracture surfaces, is shown to be still insufficient. \item Finally, even a characterization of damage by a complete isotropic representation of the stress tensor (all invariants) is generally insufficient for complex load paths. \end{itemize}
+The key highlights are: \begin{itemize} \item Computational framework to quantify limits of established isotropic damage description based on load path optimization \item In order to ensure model independent statements for real materials two different damage models (such as the Lemaitre-model~\cite{Lematre1992ACO}) are considered and calibrated on case hardened steel \item Computational optimization identified load paths with 13 \% deviation in final damage -- despite identical final stress triaxiality, Lode angle parameter and equivalent plastic strain plastic strain \item Even an identical stress invariant history still allows for deviations up to 10 \% \end{itemize}

 In order to elaborate these highlights, two anisotropic damage models depending on the complete stress tensor are considered.
 Their prediction capabilities are then evaluated, for instance, by comparison of two different load paths with identical stress triaxialities and/or Lode angle parameters.
 Since such numerical experiments may also depend on the underlying constitutive model, two different modeling frameworks are adopted.
 While the first one is based on the principle of energy equivalence~\cite{STEINMANN19981793, Menzel02, Ekh03}, the second one is the by now classic \Lemaitre model~\cite{EngDamageMech05}.